-The SpaceLiner MRD [7, 17] defines passenger safety requirements well beyond today's reliability of launch vehicles which are nevertheless indispensable to create a viable commercial product.
+The SpaceLiner MRD [6, 16] defines passenger safety requirements well beyond today's reliability of launch vehicles which are nevertheless indispensable to create a viable commercial product.
 A safety philosophy following a multiple step approach is chosen to address the MRD-requirement:

-- built-in safety and redundancy with continuous monitoring of flight critical functions and if necessary early shut-down of systems to avoid catastrophic events, - engine-out capability during the full mission including vehicle controllability in adverse conditions [28], - capability of the passenger stage SLP to perform abort flight maneuvers in case an early separation from the booster stage would be required during ascent, - in case of extreme emergencies in which the previously listed safety measures are not sufficient to save life on board or can't be used anymore, the SLC will be separated and rapidly distance itself from a launch vehicle no longer controllable.
+- built-in safety and redundancy with continuous monitoring of flight critical functions and if necessary early shut-down of systems to avoid catastrophic events, - engine-out capability during the full mission including vehicle controllability in adverse conditions [29], - capability of the passenger stage SLP to perform abort flight maneuvers in case an early separation from the booster stage would be required during ascent, - in case of extreme emergencies in which the previously listed safety measures are not sufficient to save life on board or can't be used anymore, the SLC will be separated and rapidly distance itself from a launch vehicle no longer controllable.
 Only this special case of SLC separation and its subsequent free flight conditions are relevant for the study results of this section.

-Overall length of the capsule for 50 passengers (without separation motors) is 15.6 m and its maximum external height is 5.6 m.
-The estimated masses of the capsule are about 25.5 tons for the dry capsule, about 7600 kg for the passengers, crew and luggage, and 3800 kg for all propellants, separation motor, retro-rockets and RCS [18].
+Overall length of the SL7-capsule defined for 50 passengers is 15.6 m (without separation motors) and its maximum external height is 5.6 m.
+The estimated masses of the capsule are about 25.5 tons for the dry capsule, about 7600 kg for the passengers, crew and luggage, and 3800 kg for all propellants, separation motor, retro-rockets and RCS [17].

-The capsule can be subdivided in a pressurized cabin of conical shape and an outer aerodynamic shell formed by the Thermal Protection System and which provides space for housing several non-pressurized subsystems [8, 17, 31].
+The capsule can be subdivided in a pressurized cabin of conical shape and an outer aerodynamic shell formed by the Thermal Protection System and which provides additional space for housing several nonpressurized subsystems [7, 16, 30].
 The TPS of the SpaceLiner7 capsule is required to withstand several different heat load conditions driven by the different nominal and abort cases it might encounter.
 During nominal flight the capsule in its baseline design is considered to have its upper part conformal with the topside of the passenger stage (SLP).
-The SLC lower section is clamped within the SLP without any load carrying structural connection (see e.g. [18]) to allow rapid and safe separation in case of an emergency.
+The SLC lower section is clamped within the SLP without any load carrying structural connection (see e.g. [17]) to allow rapid and safe separation in case of an emergency.

 The separation motors attached to the rear end of the SpaceLiner Capsule (SLC) are of crucial importance for the capsule ejection procedure.
 Due to severe geometry constraints, it has been decided early to utilize a five-motor configuration with very short cylindrical section.
-By the use of innovative multi-nozzle motors, expansion ratio could reach $\epsilon$ = 21.
-The maximum thrust with a chamber pressure of 15 MPa is around 856 kN at sea-level (Isp = 267 s) and 908 kN (Isp = 290 s) in vacuum.
-The total mass per motor is approximately 693 kg leading to a total mass for all motors of 3.47 tons [43, 44].
+By the use of innovative multi-nozzle motors, expansion ratio could reach ε = 21.
+The maximum thrust with a chamber pressure of 15 MPa is around 856 kN at sea-level (I{sp} = 267 s) and 908 kN (I{sp} = 290 s) in vacuum.
+The total mass per motor is approximately 693 kg leading to a total mass for all motors of 3.47 tons [27, 28].